wieerwill/wieerwill.github.io/README.md

 People love it when something moves and changes it's shape, so use the power of CSS and JS to create an interactive and rememberable portfolio.

+NEW: VUE can now generate your complete pages from only a single file with all entries ever needed.
+Never could be easier.
+Only change one file to change all texts, icons and links.

 ## Vue
 The new Version is build with VUE.
 Very similar to Angular you will get easy into it.